Orange Cake – Keke ārani

 Instructions

-- Once the ārani (oranges) are cooked, remove them from the water and allow to cool for 5-10 minutes.
-Chop the ārani in to chunks and add to a tāwhirowhio (food processor), process into a smooth puree.
+- Once the ārani (oranges) are cooked, remove them from the water, chop them in to chunks and allow to cool for 10 minutes.
+Then add them to a tāwhirowhio (food processor) and process into a smooth puree.

 - Add the kokonati pūtī (desiccated coconut), peru oneone (almond meal) and puehu kānga (cornflour) to the food processor.
 Pulse the ingredients so it creates a fine powder.
-Tip in a bowl and leave to the side.

 - In to a third bowl (sorry for this many bowls), add the hēki (eggs) and huka one (caster sugar).
 Whip on high for 5 to 7 minutes until light in colour and fluffy.